Jackzmc/l4d2-stats-plugin/README.md

 # L4D2 Stats Plugin

+NOTE: This is more of a custom personal project that I decided to have open sourced - limited support and some features will not work as they rely on my custom systems (such as "Play Style" and "Rating" in user overview)

 A plugin for l4d2 that records statistics for all players on the server and shows it publicly on a website.
 This is a 3-part project.

-* UI
+* Frontend UI
-* API
+* Backend API
 * Sourcemod Plugin

-* MySQL Server
+Requires a MySQL server for statistic storage.

 Demo: https://stats.jackz.me